Insects: A New Protein Source

 As it stands now, the FDA allows the sale of bugs if they are raised for human consumption.
 Insect parts or additives can be found at specialty shops but technically aren’t classified as food-safe ingredients because of their exclusion from the GRAS list.
 (Bloomberg News)

-While we certainly do not suggest or expect you to replace all of your chicken or beef meals with insect protein, we recommend giving edible insects a chance!
-This doesn’t mean you need to be eating whole crickets.
-We admit, it’s still a little hard to wrap our heads around that!
-Insect protein, however, is very clean: there is nothing artificial added throughout the feed or harvest process that would negatively affect your overall health.
+And while we certainly do not suggest or expect you to replace all of your chicken or beef meals with insect protein— we recommend giving edible insects a chance!

 The Bottom Line: